DawletKenesbaev/DawletKenesbaev/README.md

 - 👨‍💻 I'm studying at  **RS School (ReactJs course)**

 - 💬 Ask me about **ReactJs,Javascript,NextJs**

-- ⚡ Fun fact **"That which does not kill us makes us stronger." - Nietzche**
+- ⚡ Quote **"That which does not kill us makes us stronger." - Nietzche**

 - 📫 How to reach me **devdawlet@gmail.com**

-- ⚡ Quote **"That which does not kill us makes us stronger." **

 <p align="left">
 </p>